QbDVision-Inc/node-style-guide/Readme.md

 This guide was originally created and forked from [Felix Geisendörfer](http://felixge.de/)'s [Node.js Style Guide](https://github.com/felixge/node-style-guide) and is licensed under the [CC BY-SA 3.0](http://creativecommons.org/licenses/by-sa/3.0/) license.
-You are encouraged to fork this repository and make adjustments according to your preferences.
+Other companies are encouraged to fork this repository and make adjustments according to your preferences.

 ![Creative Commons License](http://i.creativecommons.org/l/by-sa/3.0/88x31.png)